zjzsliyang/CrossLeak/README.md

 ## Ciation

-If you find this repository and our data useful, please cite our paper.
+If you find this repository useful, please cite our paper.

 ```
 @inproceedings{lu2020nowhere,